 • Descent of the foetal head and head moulding

-The WHO partograph (see below) has two diagonal lines: an alert line and an action line.
+The WHO partograph has two diagonal lines: an alert line and an action line.

 The action line is located 4 hours to the right of the alert line.
 If the dilatation curve crosses this line, decisions must be made (augmentation of labour, artificial rupture of membranes, caesarean section, etc.).
 See Chapter 7.

 The WHO partograph

-– Vital signs (pulse, blood pressure, temperature and respiratory rate), blood loss and uterine retraction:
+– Vital signs (heart rate, blood pressure, temperature and respiratory rate), blood loss and uterine retraction:

-– Verify that the patient drinks and urinates.
+– Verify that the woman drinks and urinates.

 – In case of caesarean section, see Chapter 6, Section 6.4.